[Physics FAQ] - [Copyright]

 It's easy to build a continuum of observers in flat spacetime with everyone inertial, who each measure events only in their vicinity.
 It's possible but much harder to do the same for a uniformly accelerated frame.
 For more complicated frames and also for real gravity, we find that I simply can't populate space with a continuum of observers who all agree with me on distances and simultaneity.
 We just won't have a common standard of rulers and clocks.
 Each observer is going to measure the speed of light to be c in his vicinity, but I can't accurately talk about the speed of a distant light ray (or anything else), because I can't enlist anyone to make measurements for me in such a way that we all agree on what space and time standards we're using.

 Given this situation, in the presence of more complicated frames and/or gravity, relativity generally relinquishes the whole concept of a distant object having a well-defined speed.
 As a result, it's often said in relativity that light always has speed c, because only when light is right next to an observer can he measure its speed— which will then be c.
 When light is far away, its speed becomes ill-defined.
 But it's not a great idea to say that in this situation "light everywhere has speed c", because that phrase can give the impression that we can always make measurements of distant speeds, with those measurements yielding a value of c.
 But no, we generally can't make those measurements.
 And the stronger gravity is, the more ill-defined a continuum of observers becomes, and so the more ill-defined it becomes to have any good definition of speed.
-Still, we can say that light in the presence of gravity does have a position-dependent "pseudo speed".
-In that sense, we could say that the "ceiling" speed of light in the presence of gravity is higher than the "floor" speed of light.
+Even so, in small regions of space, we can say that light in the presence of gravity does have a position-dependent speed; and in that sense, we can say that the "ceiling" speed of light in the presence of gravity is higher than the "floor" speed of light.

 Einstein talked about the speed of light changing in his new theory.
-In the English translation of his 1920 book "Relativity: the special and general theory" he wrote: "according to the general theory of relativity, the law of the constancy of the velocity [Einstein clearly means speed here, since velocity (a vector) is not in keeping with the rest of his sentence] of light in vacuo, which constitutes one of the two fundamental assumptions in the special theory of relativity [...] cannot claim any unlimited validity.
+In the English translation of his 1920 book "Relativity: the special and general theory" he wrote: "according to the general theory of relativity, the law of the constancy of the velocity [—Either Einstein or his translator obviously mean "speed" here, since velocity (a vector) is not in keeping with the rest of his sentence.
+People often say "velocity" when they clearly mean "speed".] of light in vacuo, which constitutes one of the two fundamental assumptions in the special theory of relativity [...] cannot claim any unlimited validity.
 A curvature of rays of light can only take place when the velocity [speed] of propagation of light varies with position."
 This difference in speeds is precisely that referred to above by ceiling and floor observers.

 In special relativity, the speed of light is constant when measured in any inertial frame.
 In general relativity, the appropriate generalisation is that the speed of light is constant in any freely falling reference frame (in a region small enough that tidal effects can be neglected).
 In this passage, Einstein is not talking about a freely falling frame, but rather about a frame at rest relative to a source of gravity.
 In such a frame, the not-quite-well-defined "speed" of light can differ from c, basically because of the effect of gravity (spacetime curvature) on clocks and rulers.